tmiland/Latest-ban-and-report-feed-from-BF4/README.md

-Create XML Feed from BF4 Servers
+Create XML Feed from BF4 Servers!

 This requires AdKats & Chat, GUID, Stats and Mapstats Logger.